-Jane A. Bell Secretary Boston, Massachusetts January 25, 2019
+Jane A. Bell Secretary Boston, Massachusetts January 24, 2020

-Appendix A NON-GAAP RECONCILIATION
+Appendix A NON-GAAP MEASURES

-Adjusted EPS, adjusted RONA, adjusted EBIT and discretionary free cash flow are not measures of financial performance under U.S. generally accepted accounting principles (GAAP) and should not be considered substitutes for measures of performance reported under GAAP.
+Adjusted EPS, adjusted RONA, adjusted EBIT and free cash flow are not measures of financial performance under U.S. generally accepted accounting principles (GAAP) and should not be considered substitutes for measures of performance reported under GAAP.

 Adjusted EPS.
 Adjusted EPS excludes "certain items", which are items of expense or income that management does not consider representative of our fundamental ongoing performance.
-These certain items are described in detail in Note T of our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended September 30, 2018.
+These certain items are described in detail in Note U of our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended September 30, 2019.